Punitive Damages in NC Car Accident Cases (2026)

 Despite the dramatic amounts that juries can award, punitive damages play a limited role in most car accident settlements.
 Here is why:

 In practice, the threat of punitive damages often has more settlement value than the actual claim.
-When the facts clearly support punitive damages (especially in DWI cases), defendants and their attorneys may agree to a higher compensatory settlement to avoid the risk and publicity of a punitive damages trial.
+When the facts clearly support punitive damages — especially in DWI or road rage cases — defendants and their attorneys may agree to a higher compensatory settlement to avoid the risk and publicity of a punitive damages trial.
+For more on how this dynamic plays out, see our guide on how insurance settlements work in NC and when to reject a first offer.

 Frequently Asked Questions